Onelinerhub/onelinerhub/nginx/using-python-app-with-nginx.md

-# Using python app with Nginx
+# Using Python app with Nginx

 ```nginx
 server {